tomprince/tabletop-tools/README.rst

 Config
 ......

-You can provide a :file:`tabletop-tools.toml` at the root of a savegame, to configure tabletop-tools.
+You can provide a ``tabletop-tools.toml`` at the root of a savegame, to configure tabletop-tools.

-Currently, there is one supported option (`quantize`), that causes tabletop-tools to round floats to the nearest 0.0001.
+Currently, there is one supported option (``quantize``), that causes tabletop-tools to round floats to the nearest 0.0001.

 .. code:: toml